bytesunite/li-react-building-pwas/chapter-1-what-are-pwas/1-3-using-the-pwa-checklist.md

 # Chapter 1 - What Are PWAs
 ## Lesson 3 - Using the PWA Checklist

 On Google's developer website there are several pages dedicated to PWAs.
 Not only is this a good resource for PWAs, but an excellent source for improving the quality of web sites.
-Google provides a PWA checklist to provide guidelines of what determines a Progressive Web App.
-Google also provides a tool to help test for compliance of items on the PWA checklist.
+Google provides a PWA tutorial, a PWA checklist as a guideline of what determines a Progressive Web App.
+Google also provides a tool, called *Lighthouse* to help test for compliance of items on the PWA checklist.

 Google's Developer website [Progressive Web Apps](https://developers.google.com/web/progressive-web-apps)